ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 FIPS 140-3 adopts ISO/IEC 19790 and 24759 standards, providing international recognition.
 A single validation now meets both U.S./Canadian and international requirements.

 #### 2. **Container-Specific Clarity**
 140-3 explicitly addresses containerized and cloud-deployed systems with clearer module boundary definitions.
-This makes our QVS-CBOM approach more defensible - we can precisely scope the cryptographic module within a container.
+This makes our Aqua-CBOM approach more defensible - we can precisely scope the cryptographic module within a container.

 #### 3. **Enhanced Self-Testing Requirements**

 **Pre-Operational Self-Test (POST)**:
 - Runs at power-up as an integrity check
 - Ensures the module's code hasn't been tampered with
-- QVS-CBOM validates module integrity through file integrity monitoring
+- Aqua-CBOM validates module integrity through file integrity monitoring

 **Conditional Self-Tests**:
 - Algorithm-specific tests run on-demand (before first use)
 - If an algorithm isn't used during execution, its test doesn't run at startup
 - More efficient than 140-2's one-time startup tests
-- QVS-CBOM identifies which algorithms are actually used, supporting this approach
+- Aqua-CBOM identifies which algorithms are actually used, supporting this approach

 #### 4. **Post-Quantum Cryptography (PQC) Readiness**
 140-3 includes provisions for integrating post-quantum algorithms once NIST approves them.
-This is where **QVS-CBOM provides strategic advantage** - we already identify quantum-vulnerable algorithms and provide migration paths.
+This is where **Aqua-CBOM provides strategic advantage** - we already identify quantum-vulnerable algorithms and provide migration paths.

 #### 5. **Trusted Channel vs Trusted Path**
 140-3 modernizes security with "trusted channels" (secure logical communication) instead of requiring physical interfaces.
 This is perfect for containerized systems where secure encryption and authentication replace physical controls.